dansheffler/dtsheffler.com/_teaching/phi325/syllabus.md

 40%     Final version.
 ------- ----------------------------------

 Students must complete their Essential Proficiency Writing requirements before they can receive credit for a Flagged Writing class.
 Students may receive writing credit for no more than one Writing Flag in any one semester.
+This course will aim to hone your writing skills by helping you to construct logically robust arguments in support of your ethical views and by helping you to present these arguments in a style that is polished and professional.
+You will need to have the GC Skills Manual as a reference throughout this writing process.

 **Grading Scale:**